artemkv/artemkv.github.io/tcpip.md

 #### Subnetted Classful Addressing (legacy)

 - Same as in classful scheme, class defines number of bit for a network.
-The rest of bits are used for a **subnet** and a host.
+The rest of bits is used for a **subnet** and a host.
 The number of bits used for subnet can only be known given a subnet mask.

 ```
 Example for Class B address: